 At the Pulse

 If you’re looking to take the pulse of The Johns Hopkins Hospital, look no further than its new command center located in the former admissions space across from the Nelson/Harvey lobby.Read More

 Back to the Future

 On the seventh floor of The Johns Hopkins Hospital’s venerable Carnegie Building, in what once was a postoperative recovery room, biomedical engineering graduate students now gaze at computer screens as they devise innovative neurosurgical tools.Read More

 The potential number of students from the Ph.D. programs in the schools of medicine and engineering who could begin next year in the Johns Hopkins-MedImmune Scholars Program, believed to be the first program of its kind between a major university and a biopharmaceutical company in the United States.
 Taught by university professors and MedImmune scientists, the graduate students will gain research experience through thesis projects conducted jointly in Johns Hopkins and MedImmune labs, with the goal of preparing them for careers in biopharma and biomedicine.

 In 2011, All Children’s Hospital became the only U.S. hospital outside of the Baltimore/Washington metro area to join Johns Hopkins Medicine.
 In April, the integration became complete when the hospital unveiled its new name, Johns Hopkins All Children’s Hospital, at an event celebrating its 90th anniversary.

-Watch a video capturing the excitement of Match Day 2016, when 105 fourth-year medical students learned where they’ll begin their residencies in July.
+capturing the excitement of Match Day 2016, when 105 fourth-year medical students learned where they’ll begin their residencies in July.
 About one-third of the class won’t have far to travel: 26 grads will head to The Johns Hopkins Hospital, two will go to Johns Hopkins Bayview Medical Center and two will train at the Wilmer Eye Institute.